If you are planning to do some WWOOFing with us at The Organic Learning Center,

 If you are busing in, we will provide you individual information of which bus to get depending where you’re coming from.

-Hours are flexible.
 Most wwoofers stay with the students all day.
 That is especially true of those coming to learn organic farming.
 But, some come for other reasons and take off an occasional afternoon or weekend to go exploring other areas.

 The normal schedule is:

 Saturday we finish at noon.
-After lunch, some will go to town, swimming, etc. Sunday is off and most Sundays students go somewhere like you see on here.
+After lunch, some will go to town, swimming, etc. Sunday is off and most Sundays students go somewhere like you see here.

 Bottom line: this is not a cookie-cutter kind of program but instead tailored to the interest of volunteers.